Trial Innovation Network

 - UR Researchers can submit projects to be conducted using the network.
 Researchers can submit proposals for Services or Consultations for their clinical trials through the Trial Innovation Network website.
-Before submitting a proposal, faculty must meet wit the CTSI Trial Innovation Network liaison team and obtain approval from one of the CTSI Directors.
+Before submitting a proposal, faculty must meet with the UR CTSI Trial Innovation Network liaison team and obtain approval from one of the UR CTSI Directors.
 Contact email@example.com to set up a meeting with our liaisons.

 - UR Researchers can participate as a site in multi-site clinical trials initiated by others in the network.
 Researchers may also take advantage of consultation services provided by the Network’s Trial Innovation Centers and Recruitment Innovation Center.

 Full-time faculty who have already applied and/or received funding for a clinical study may apply for clinical trial services.